 9. Glacier National Park

-Glacier National Park in Montana is known for its stunning lakes.
+Glacier National Park in Montana is among the best United States national parks and is known for its stunning lakes.
 Spanning three mountain ranges over a million acres, it has over 700 beautiful lakes.
 It has excellent hiking trails, such as the Trail of the Cedars and Iceberg Lake Trail.
 Also, don’t miss the spectacular drive on Going-to-the-Sun Road.

 10. Zion National Park